 Problem 3: What are the two fundamental global geodetic reference systems and what physical quantity links these two systems together?
 What are the two conventional systems accepted by IAG and IAU, and what are the corresponding most accurate reference frames?
 What organization maintains the systems and frames, and where are the conventions published?

 The two fundamental global geodetic reference systems are celestial reference system and terrestrial reference system.
 The Earth rotation vector links the celestial and terrestrial reference system.
 The two conventional systems accepted by IAG and IAU are ICRS and ITRS.
 Their corresponding frames are ICRF and ITRF.
 They are maintained by IERS (International Earth Rotation and Reference Systems Service), which a service under the joint auspice of IAG and IAU, and for the ICRF, both organizations take responsibility.
 Today, IERS provides parameters related to Earth's rotation under the name of EOP.
+4.5 (An important aspect of the two fundamental systems is the fact that one is an inertial system fixed to the inert space, and the other a rotating Earth-fixed system.
+The conventions are published by the IERS.)

 Problem 4: For the International Terrestrial Reference Frame (ITRF):